oomaer/webinarPrimeDocs/README.md

 # Aim
 Our aim as a student was to learn the most by building an application that maximizes use of different technologies and services.

+Frontend \
-Frontend: React (Web), Flutter (Mobile), Redux, Typescript, Tailwind, Framer-Motion, MUI
+React (Web), Flutter (Mobile), Redux, Typescript, Tailwind, Framer-Motion, MUI

+Backend \
-Backend: Node/Express, Socket.io (Chat), Livekit.io (Streaming SDK), Stripe API (payments) and MongoDB
+Node/Express, Socket.io (Chat), Livekit.io (Streaming SDK), Stripe API (payments) and MongoDB

+DevOps \
-DevOps: Docker, docker-compose, tested working deployments on AWS EC2, and Railway
+Docker, docker-compose, tested working deployments on AWS EC2, and Railway